-During this phase, the team t.
-Then began coding on the files for summarization.
-Registration will include school email, password, user full name, and user password.
-Thwill allow the user to access the system.
+During this phase, the team learned to utilize the NLP algorithm.
+Then began coding on the system's back-end, such as registration and login, user account modules, and uploading files for summarization.
+Registration will include providing the school email, password, user full name, and user password.
+The Registration module will allow the user to access the system.
 Summarization will let you have options whether the user will upload a file or the system will scan images using OCR technology.
 Users can make practice tests or flashcards and store them in their dashboards, where the history log of past projects will be directed.

 Testing